• Home

 Slit Chillies and Salt added to pot

 Add Water and turn the heat down.
-Cover and cook on low for 30 minutes - 1 hour depending gun the thickness and cut of the chops.
-You will need to check regularly to make sure the chops aren't sticking to the pot.
+Cover and cook on low for 30 minutes - 1 hour depending on the thickness and cut of the chops.
+Stir occasionally to make sure the chops aren't sticking to the pot.

 Internal temperature of cooked Lamb Chops